Best Time to Visit Alaska: Month by Month Breakdown

 David Stock Jr hiking Mount Roberts in Juneau Alaska

-Mount Roberts in Juneau Alaska – The hike is stunning with lush, green rainforest and easy to navigate trails.
+Mount Roberts in Juneau Alaska – The hike is stunning with lush, green rainforest and easy-to-navigate trails.

 May is the start of summer, or at least, the end of spring, and temperatures continue to rise all through the month.
+Truth be told, this is one of our favorite times to be in Alaska.
+There is still snow on the mountains, yet the land is green and flowers are starting to bloom.

-The days are now incredibly long, and the further north you travel the longer they’ll become.
+In May, the days are now incredibly long, and the further north you travel the longer they’ll become.

 You’ll start to see whales in the ocean and more and more wildlife in the national parks.